Table of Contents

 - Tourists Love It: Tourists find it easy to explore Delhi with the metro.
 This has brought more people to the city, helping businesses and making Delhi even more exciting.

-Real Estate Boom Because of Delhi Metro
+Real Estate Boom Because of the Delhi Metro

 Delhi Metro has played a crucial role in sparking a real estate boom in the city.
 Here's how the metro system has influenced the real estate sector: